infocyph/LocalDock/README.md

 ### 5. Linux packages
 To install additional linux packages we used the environment variable `LINUX_PACKAGES`.
-These extensions are additional not related to your php extensions as those will be auto installed by `PHP_EXTENSIONS`.
+These extensions are additional & not related to your php extensions (as those will be auto installed by `PHP_EXTENSIONS`).
 Supports CSV formatted values.

 ```dotenv